MRP40 Morse Decoder for I-Q input signals:

 Download and try the full functional 30 day trial of normal MRP40

 Any version normal price: € 49,90 Euro (to look up the price in other currency go to currency converter

 Update from MRP40 to MRP40-SDR price: € 25,00 Euro

 Please include the MRP40 Registration Number in your PayPal transaction or a separate email,

 I will reply key in less than 48 hours.

 Initially you need to care for the sound card settings (click Options- show- sound card)

 With the horizontal scroll bar on the main Window you adjust the color contrast of both graphic displays at the same

 time.
 The output audio volume is coupled to that as well.

-in the upper waterfall,- keep mouse button down and drag.
+Tuning is straight and easy: Just click into the waterfall,- keep mouse button down and drag.